apollographql/apollo-kotlin/CONTRIBUTING.md

-# Contributing to Apollo Android
+# Contributing to Apollo Kotlin

 The Apollo team welcomes contributions of all kinds, including bug reports, documentation, test cases, bug fixes, and features.